 Swaps -- The PUF invests in certain types of swaps to increase or decrease its exposure to long-term interest rates, certain commodity or equity sector returns, market events, and currency fluctuations.
 Swaps are agreements between two parties to exchange periodic payments on the notional value of the contract multiplied by a stated fixed interest rate versus a stated floating interest rate, or on a commodity or equity sector return versus a specified cost per contract.
 Swaps are marked to market on a daily basis, and are included, at fair value, on the statements of net position.
-Cash flows may occur when a swap is opened, when it resets, if or when it is prematurely terminated by both parties to the agreement, and when it reaches maturity.
-The frequency of the resets is defined by the term sheet of the particular swap agreement and varies based on instruments and counterparty.
+Initial margin requirements are satisfied by the segregation of specific securities as collateral for the account of the counterparty to the transaction.
+Cash flows may occur when a swap is opened, when it reaches maturity.
+The frequency of the resets is defined by the terms of the particular swap agreement and varies based on instruments and counterparty.
 These instruments involve market and/or credit risk in excess of the amount recognized in the statements of net position.
 Risks arise from the possible inability of counterparties to meet the terms of their contracts and from movement in currency and securities fair values and interest rates.